Micahcodes/disc-pro/README.md

 # disc-pro

-Using my react bg to make a simple app to track my disc golf scores.
+using my react bg to make a simple app to track my disc golf scores.
 I'm rusty af, but lets gooooo!